YinHk-Notes/javascript-cheatsheet-and-note/note/closures.md

 > all of which have access to the outer functions' scope.
 In this context, we can say that **closures have access to all outer function scopes.**

-**Closures can capture variables in block scopes and module scopes as well.**
+**Closures can capture variables in block scopes and function scopes as well.**
 ```js
 function outer() {
   const x = 5;